kyma-project/busola/docs/extensibility/jsonata.md

 ### Example

-Example from the ResourceList widget
+Example from the ResourceList widget.

 #### Examples